-The concept of sustainable is gaining traction as a response to the growing awareness of environmental issues and the impact of tourism on our planet.
+The concept of sustainable travel is gaining traction as a response to the growing awareness of environmental issues and the impact of tourism on our planet.
 Sustainable travel, or eco-tourism, is about making simple choices to lessen your footprint while exploring the world.
 It’s a holistic approach that considers the environmental, social, and economic aspects of tourism.
 According to the United Nations World Tourism Organization (UNWTO), sustainable tourism should “take full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”

 Sustainable travel is not just about preserving the destinations we love; it’s about creating a better world through the act of travel.
 It involves traveling in a way that respects nature and does not contribute to over-tourism, which can lead to the degradation of natural habitats and cultural sites.
 The International Ecotourism Society (TIES) defines eco-tourism as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”